2022 Calgary Stampeders season

-The 2022 Calgary Stampeders season was the 64th season for the team in the Canadian Football League and their 77th overall.
+The 2022 Calgary Stampeders season was the 64th season for the team in the Canadian Football League (CFL) and their 77th overall.
 The Stampeders qualified for the playoffs for the 17th straight year following their victory over the BC Lions on September 24, 2022.
 However, the team was defeated by the BC Lions in the West Semi-Final.
 The 2022 CFL season was Dave Dickenson's sixth season as head coach and John Hufnagel's 14th season as general manager.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2022 CFL Global Draft took place on May 3, 2022.
+The 2022 CFL global draft took place on May 3, 2022.
 With the format being a snake draft, the Stampeders selected seventh in the odd-numbered rounds and third in the even-numbered rounds.